software-mansion/react-native-gesture-handler/docs/docs/gesture-handlers/common-gh.md

 ---

 :::warning
 The old API will be removed in the future version of Gesture Handler.
 Please migrate to [gestures API](/docs/gestures/gesture) instead.
-Check out [RNGH 2.0 section in Introduction](/docs/#rngh-20) for more information.
+Check out our [upgrading guide](/docs/guides/upgrading-to-2) for more information.
 :::

 This page covers the common set of properties all gesture handler components expose.